-The drive fits easily into a small bag or in the back pocket of your jeans with a size of;
+Your Advance portable drive will fit easily into a small bag.
+Or in the back pocket of your jeans.

 And is as lightweight as the other portables in its class at;

-The attractive design also makes it a worthy accessory to be flaunted beside your Mac.
+You'll find an attractive design that makes it a worthy accessory to flaunt beside your Mac.

 Canvio Advance Warranty

-Comes with 2 year limited warranty, which is competitive for a basic portable in the market.
+Which you'll find is competitive for a basic portable external drive in the market.

 Number Three : Seagate Expansion 1TB Portable Hard Drive